 The Peer Review process is supported by the Metro Denver Dental Society and has a long history of helping to resolve disputes between patients and member dentists.
 This service has proven most effective when the participants understand its purpose and just as importantly, its limitations.
 The information listed below is designed to help you better understand Peer Review, avoid misunderstandings of the process and see how Peer Review can be of assistance to you in resolving your dispute.
-If you have questions, please contact Marlene Pakish to this page – (303) 488-9700 or at email@example.com
+If you have questions, please contact Marlene Pakish at (303) 488-9700 ext.
+3268 or email@example.com.

 What is the criteria for acceptance?